Peer-to-Peer Lending: Guide for Borrowers & Investors (2023)

-Peer-to-peer lending offers a lot of benefit whether you’re looking to borrow or make money by investing in p2p loans.
+Peer-to-peer lending offers a lot of benefits whether you’re looking to borrow or make money by investing in p2p loans.

 Peer-to-peer lending relies on websites that serve as a marketplace to connect individual borrowers with lenders.
 The most popular ones are LendingClub, Prosper, and Upstart.

-Some people think that peer-to-peer loans remove the middle man, i.e. the bank, from the equation, but that’s not entirely true.
+Some people think that peer-to-peer loans remove the middleman, i.e. the bank, from the equation.
+That’s not entirely true, however.
 A bank still funds and issues the loan.
 For example, WebBank, a Salt Lake City-based online bank, often funds loans from peer-to-peer lenders.